New merit functions for multiobjective optimization and their properties: Introduction

 This paper is not the first attempt to develop merit functions for multiobjective or vector problems.
 However, such studies are relatively new compared to the history of research on merit functions for single-objective or scalar problems~\cite{Auslender1976,Fukushima1996,Harker1990}.
-First, in 1998, Chen, Goh, and Yang developed the merit function for polyhedral-constrained convex multiobjective optimization.
-Afterward, various merit functions were considered for vector variational inequalities~\cite{Chen2000,Konnov2005,Li2005,Yang2002,Yang2003} and vector equilibrium problems~\cite{Huang2007,Li2005,Li2007,Li2006,Mastroeni2003}.
-In 2010, Li and Mastroeni introduced gap functions with error bounds~\cite{Li2010}, and Charitha and Dutta studied regularized gap functions and D-gap functions with continuity, directional differentiability, and error bounds~\cite{Charitha2010}, both for finite-dimensional convex-constrained vector variational inequalities.
+First, in 1998, Chen, Goh, and Yang~\cite{Chen1998} developed the merit function for polyhedral-constrained convex multiobjective optimization.
+Afterward, various merit functions were considered for vector variational inequalities~\cite{Chen2000,Konnov2005,Li2005,Yang2002,Yang2003,Altangerel2007,Charitha2010,Li2010} and vector equilibrium problems~\cite{Huang2007,Li2005,Li2007,Li2006,Mastroeni2003}.
+In 2010, Li and Mastroeni~\cite{Li2010} introduced gap functions with error bounds, and Charitha and Dutta~\cite{Charitha2010} studied regularized gap functions and D-gap functions with continuity, directional differentiability, and error bounds, both for finite-dimensional convex-constrained vector variational inequalities.
 On the other hand, the merit functions with error bounds for convex-constrained multiobjective or vector optimization were considered in 2009 for linear objectives~\cite{Liu2009} and in 2017 for convex objectives~\cite{Dutta2017}.
-However, most of those papers do not discuss all of the desired properties discussed above.
+Also, Soleimani-damaneh~\cite{Soleimani-damaneh2008} defines the merit function for multiobjective optimization problems in Banach space, and discusses differentiability by Clarke's generalized gradients.
+However, most of those papers do not discuss all of the desired properties mentioned above.
 In particular, few discussions exist, related to the computing methods of the merit functions.

 Let us now consider the following multiobjective optimization problem: